nickrearl/budget-tracker/README.md

   To install dependencies run npm install through the command line.

   ## Usage
   The app is a simple budget tracker to add or subtract funds.
-A live version of the app can be found here
+A live version of the app can be found here: https://intense-fjord-07092.herokuapp.com/

   ## License
   This project is licensed using the MIT license.
 For details look here: https://opensource.org/licenses/MIT